Swiz: Releases and line-up changes

-They released its first 7", Down, at the end of 1987 and its self-titled LP was released by Sammich Records in 1988.
-Swiz released its next album, Hell Yes, I Cheated, in 1989.
-The record also included a track by Fury, a side project that consisted of Farrell, Daniels, Brown (on bass), and Chris Thomson (formerly of Ignition, later of Circus Lupus), on vocals.
-By the time Hell Yes, I Cheated was released in 1990, Larson had left the band and was replaced by Dave Stern.
-This line-up recorded an EP in May 1990 but broke up shortly afterward.
+Following the release of Down, the band recorded and released their debut self-titled album, Swiz, in 1988 (on Sammich Records).
+Swiz released their second album, Hell Yes I Cheated, in 1989.
+The record also included a track by Fury, a short-lived side project that consisted of Farrell, Daniels, Brown on bass, and Chris Thomson (formerly of Ignition, later of Circus Lupus) on vocals.

+In 1990, Larson left the band and was soon replaced by Dave Stern, completing what would become the final line-up of Swiz.
+The band recorded an EP in May of that year, but decided to break up shortly afterwards.
 The EP, titled With Dave, was released posthumously in 1992 by Jade Tree Records.
-In 1993, Jade Tree also released No Punches Pulled, which contained the band's entire discography.
-Also that year, THD Records released a 7" called Rejects, which contained unused tracks from the Down sessions.
+In 1993, Jade Tree also released No Punches Pulled, a compilation containing the band's entire discography.
+Later that year, THD Records released a 7" titled Rejects, which contained unused tracks from the Down sessions.

-On May 2nd 2025, it was announced that Swiz was releasing a 3xLP box of the complete discography.
-The limited edition set is a joint effort between Dischord and the band's original labels, Sammich and Hellfire Records.
-It features the quartet's two full-lengths (S/T and Hell Yes I Cheated) plus a compilation of three 7" singles (Rejects, Down, With Dave) all remastered from the original analog tapes, plus a 34-page 12x12 photo book with rare and unseen images.

-Recent History
+Post breakup and recent history

-Nathan Larson resurfaced with Shudder To Think and later went into soundtrack work.
+After Nathan Larson's departure from the band, he joined Shudder To Think in 1992, and later went into soundtrack work.
 Jason Farrell and Dave Stern formed Bluetip in 1995.
-After Bluetip's demise, Farrell formed Retisonic and is also a graphic designer whose work has appeared on many records by a number of different bands.
-Alex Daniels played drums in Severin from 1990–1993.
-Shawn Brown fronted the band Jesuseater and currently works as a tattoo artist.
+After Bluetip's demise, Farrell formed Retisonic and began working as a graphic designer whose work has since appeared on many records by a number of different bands.
+Alex Daniels played drums in Severin from 1990 to 1993.
 In 1996, Brown, Farrell, Stern, and Daniels reunited under the name Sweetbelly Freakdown and released a 7" and an album on Jade Tree.
+Shawn Brown formed the band Jesuseater afterwards, and currently works as a tattoo artist.